 Movie Suggestions: The Goonies, Breakfast Club, Heathers, Pretty in Pink, and Say Anything.

 Hoedown: Set up a self-serve chili station with an assortment of toppings.
 Lynchburg Lemonade and Southern sweet tea will keep your guests refreshed all night long.
 When the movie’s over, light up a bonfire and roast some marshmallows for s’mores.

 Movie Suggestions: Young Guns, Butch Cassidy and The Sundance Kid, River of No Return, Blazing Saddles, and Django Unchained.

 Adult Slumber Party: Ask your guests to bring their sleeping bags and a flash light.
 Show scary movies like you watched at the slumber parties you had as a child, only this time, it’s under the stars.
-Serve gourmet pizzas paired with wine and all your other favorite slumber party foods from your youth.
+Serve gourmet pizzas paired with wine, spiked hot tea and toddies, herbal teas, and all your other favorite slumber party foods from your youth.

 Movie Suggestions: Scream, Nightmare on Elm Street, Carrie, The Shining, and The Ring.

 Traditional: Buttered popcorn in paper bags, Twizzlers, Junior Mints, Raisinets, hot dogs, and nachos will make you think you are heading into a real movie theater.
 Anything goes for which movie to watch.
 You could even do a double feature.

 Next, decide how you will have your guests sit.
 Will you be providing blankets and pillows, chairs, or asking guests to bring their own?
 I like to provide an assortment of all.
 Set up a pile of blankets and pillows for guests to help themselves, and have chairs already waiting in advance in front of the screening area.
 When inviting guests, I also let them know they are welcome to bring anything that will help make them more comfortable for the duration of the movie.